LoqmanSamani/protein-fold/intro.md

 # Introduction to <span style="color: red;">Protein Structure</span> Prediction

-#### If you are a student or researcher in any subfield of biology, you have undoubtedly heard about protein structure and how crucial it is to understand the intricacies of these biomolecules.
+If you are a student or researcher in any subfield of biology, you have undoubtedly heard about protein structure and how crucial it is to understand the intricacies of these biomolecules.
 The structure, particularly the tertiary or quaternary structure, of a polypeptide or protein, especially enzymes, is one of the most critical aspects of each protein.
 For instance, in enzymes, the binding of substrates to the active site is highly dependent on the enzyme's three-dimensional active site structure.
 Therefore, the study of protein structure is an essential subject in molecular biology, and this information finds applications in various medical and biological domains, including drug design and discovery, pharmacology, synthetic biology, and the food industry.

-#### In this introduction, I aim to provide an overview of common computational and experimental approaches for predicting protein structures.
+In this introduction, I aim to provide an overview of common computational and experimental approaches for predicting and uncovering protein structures.
+While computational methods rely on mathematical models to predict structures, experimental methods make measurements and use data to infer protein structures.
+These two complementary avenues allow us to delve into the intricate world of protein structures and their functional implications.

 ## <span style="color:red"> Computational Approaches